 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 If you want surprises in your garden each spring, plant a few varieties of columbine, and see how they evolve.
 They are easy to propagate from seed.
-This plant is great for producing large numbers of seed and if you have two distinct species in your garden, it will not take long to have hybrids.

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this page.